-The Andover Bank first started operating in 1884 with its headquarters in Andover, Ohio.
-The Andover Bank owns $411 million in assets as well as $332 million in deposits, making it a medium-size bank.
-The Andover Bank lacks premium access to customer service, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-On the whole, The Andover Bank is a solid pick to be your bank, with a score of 4.2 stars out of 5 from the SmartAsset team.
-The Andover Bank has the full package of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-The Andover Bank has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, The Andover Bank's standard checking does not have a monthly maintenance fee.
-Banks that offer free checking, in addition to a high interest rate savings account are your best option for returning the highest income on your deposits while having convenient access to your money.
+The Andover Bank started in 1884 and its headquarters are located in Andover, Ohio.
+The Andover Bank has assets of $411 million and deposits totaling $332 million, ranking it as a medium-size bank.
+The Andover Bank lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+We ranked the bank at a 4.2 out of 5 stars, which means The Andover Bank is a great bank that you should seriously consider.
+The Andover Bank provides customers with a complete suite of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're looking for a checking account for everyday use, the bank's most basic checking does not have a monthly fee.
+Locating a checking account with no monthly fee and a savings account with a high interest rate at the same bank is the best bet for returning the most income on your deposits while having convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-The Andover Bank has a savings rate of 0.50%, which is poor compared to other U.S. banks.
-Its one-year and five-year term lengths CDs earn at a rate of 0.20% and 1.00%, respectively, while its highest-yielding money market account has a rate of 0.15%.
-Given its noncompetitive savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.50%, The Andover Bank ranks poorly in comparison to the average U.S. bank.
+Its one-year CD earns at a rate of 0.20% and the five-year CD has a rate of 1.00%, while its highest-yielding money market account has an APY of 0.15%.
+Given its poor savings rate, you should consider other options to earn more on your deposits.

 How The Andover Bank's Savings Rates Compare

 The Andover Bank is a brick-and-mortar bank, with 10 total branches in Ohio and Pennsylvania.
-It also offers access to mobile and web apps for straightforward access and banking on the go.
-The Andover Bank receives relatively good ratings from users for its mobile banking services.
-Out of 19 ratings across iOS and Android platforms, the The Andover Bank mobile app has an overall rating of 4.0 out of 5 (compared to the national average of 3.8).
-You can access The Andover Bank's mobile app to control your funds by checking account balances, transferring money as well as accessing support representatives.
-The Andover Bank receives an excellent consumer satisfaction rating based on relatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+With mobile and web apps, The Andover Bank makes mobile banking easy, even on the go.
+The Andover Bank's online and mobile banking services receive fairly high marks from customers.
+The The Andover Bank mobile app has an overall rating of 4.0 out of 5 (out of 19 ratings on iOS and Android) compared to the national average of 3.8.
+You can use The Andover Bank's app to manage your funds by checking current statements, transferring funds and accessing customer service.
+The Andover Bank receives an exceptional consumer satisfaction score based on comparatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-The Andover Bank ranks as a medium-size bank and has assets totaling $411 million and deposits totaling $332 million.
-It has an excellent Texas Ratio of 1.92%, signifying that the bank is in excellent financial health and far from failure.
+The Andover Bank ranks as a medium-size bank with assets totaling $411 million and deposits totaling $332 million.
+The Andover Bank has an excellent Texas Ratio of 1.92%, indicating that The Andover Bank is in terrific financial health and far from failure.
 Additionally, The Andover Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.